philbowles/H4AsyncTCP/README.md

   {H4AT_OUTPUT_TOO_BIG,"Output exceeds safe heap"}
 ```

-*Your* handler funtion can decide whether the error is fatal or not: if it returns `true`, then the connection will be closed (if not already).
+*Your* handler function can decide whether the error is fatal or not: if it returns `true`, then the connection will be closed (if not already).
 If there is an actual closure then the `onDisconnect` event will fire, so be careful not to cause an infinite loop.

 In the early stages, it is best to always return true and have all errors close the connection.